 Today, as all our normal patterns are upended due to COVID-19, it’s more important than ever for brands to listen to what consumers are saying.
 Twitter research identified a COVID-19-related tweet every 45 milliseconds.

 The brands that are winning the hearts and minds of consumers are those that are helping make people’s lives easier.
 If Brayden questions the working conditions you’re offering, his friends might steer clear of your products.
 If Zoe had to fight to get a refund for a trip that was canceled, would-be future travelers might note that experience and look for another airline.
 But Maddy’s friends are likely to flock to your store if she gushes about the great experience she had using your platform to deliver groceries to her gram.

 The great news is that brands don’t have to wonder how consumers are feeling about them moment by moment.
 Just by listening to those voices, we not only have an unprecedented opportunity to engage directly with our customers and react quickly, but we can take it a step further to identify insights that bring us closer than ever to understanding them on an emotional level.

 This deeper understanding can be put to work shaping better customer experiences as we make emotional connections and ultimately drive greater customer satisfaction and brand affinity.

 With traditional research, it may take some time and effort to understand how your customers really feel.
-With Twitter, you don’t need to ask the question – you’ll know before your surveys, focus groups or sales data tell you.
+With X, formerly Twitter, you don’t need to ask the question – you’ll know before your surveys, focus groups or sales data tell you.